Medically reviewed by Drugs.com. Last updated on Jul 31, 2019.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Have patient report immediately to prescriber signs of depression (suicidal ideation, anxiety, emotional instability, or confusion), behavioral changes, aggressive behavior, fatigue, headache, change in balance, confusion, memory impairment, dizziness, seizures, muscle weakness, shortness of breath, excessive weight gain, swelling of arms or legs, severe loss of strength and energy, change in speech, tremors, or burning or numbness feeling (HCAHPS).
+• Have patient report immediately to prescriber signs of depression (thoughts of suicide, anxiety, emotional instability, or confusion), behavioral changes, mood changes, fatigue, headache, confusion, memory impairment, dizziness, passing out, seizures, muscle weakness, shortness of breath, excessive weight gain, swelling of arms or legs, severe loss of strength and energy, change in speech, tremors, or burning or numbness feeling (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.